 Jubilee Loans are considered for repairs, new or replacement equipment, small renovations, such as providing handicap access or meeting building codes, repairing parking lots or a variety of other unexpected expenses.

-To apply for the loan the church needs to make a request through its Clerk of Session to the Administrative Commission on Property directly.
+To apply for the loan the church needs to make a request through its Clerk of Session to the Board of Trustees directly.

-All Jubilee loans are subject to approval by the Administrative Commission on Property (ACP), upon compliance with the ACP’s general, small loan requirements.
+All Jubilee loans are subject to approval by the board, upon compliance with general, small loan requirements.
 Loans to existing congregations must first be approved by the Committee on Ministry; loans to new church developments must first be approved by the Church Development Committee.

 Jubilee loans meet the following criteria: